leon4rd/test/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## What did the piece of bread say to the knife?
+Butter me up.